 Filed under:

-How Brooks from The Shawshank Redemption could have been saved?
+How Brooks from The Shawshank Redemption Could Have Been Saved?

 Red was pretty much like Brooks, but luckily he got a friend: Andy.
 What if Brooks had a friend like Andy in his time?

-By Satyam Ghimire | Date: 2024 April 3
+By Satyam Ghimire | Date:

 Andy, Brooks, and Red

 Red was pretty much on the same track as Brooks, unless it was for Andy.
-Now, did Red do it himself?
+Now, did Red save himself?
 No, luckily, he got a friend.
 And it didn’t even happen easily.
 Andy tried many times to install hope in Red, but failed.
 And when hope wasn’t installed in Red, Andy gave him a purpose.

 Brooks in the bus, clutching his seat